Reliance Jio: A Game Changer in Telecom Sector

 The biggest benefit of the internet is that it saves cost and time to get the essential services done and increases the convenience factor as you can complete them on the go or from the confines of your home or office.

 Reliance Jio is coming with free voice calls and also zero roaming charges.
 This will lure the customers towards Reliance, which is aiming to have 100 million customers in the least possible time to build its 4G network.
 Its network will cover almost 18,000 towns and cities and two lakh villages.
-They are looking forward to achieve the goal to cover 90% of the Indian population by March 2017, which is just a few months from now and is a mammoth target by any standard.
+They are looking forward to achieving the goal to cover 90% of the Indian population by March 2017, which is just a few months from now and is a mammoth target by any standard.

 Aimed to provide superior service, best quality broadband network, affordable tariff and affordable 4G devices, Reliance also has another big tick in its plan.
 It has announced that there will be no blackout dates as was the norm till date.
-Every day is same and will be charged similarly.
+Every day is the same and will be charged similarly.

-Reliance Jio has, in fact, started a war that is difficult to fight by announcing prices that come to mere 5 paise per MB of 4G data.
+Reliance Jio has, in fact, started a war that is difficult to fight by announcing prices that come to a mere 5 paise per MB of 4G data.
 This is catastrophic for the other players in the field as they were charging much more for 2G data.
 Now when customers will get 4G data at a price, which is a fraction of 2G, why will one go for other connections?
 If these players need to retain their customer base, they have no choice but to match the prices of Reliance Jio.

 Mr Ambani’s announcement of ‘free welcome offer’ for those who plan to take Jio is set to wipe out the customer base of the other players of the field.
 It is offering free data services to its users for four months from September 5 to December 31 after which they can choose one of the 10 attractive tariff plans offered by Reliance.